ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 4. Give each team member a number of votes (typically 3-5), and allow the team a few minutes to vote for the challenges they feel need addressing the most.
 Team members are free to vote on their own notes, and spend multiple votes on the same note.
 5. As facilitator, group tickets referring to the same challenges/themes.
 6. Discuss the items the team can control.
 Discuss actions that the team could take to address them.
 Asking questions such as "what could we do differently?" or "what's the root cause of this issue?" will help you and your team come up with potential actions to take from the session.
 7. Discuss the items the team can influence.
 Discuss potential solutions to these items, such as employing more meaningful and regular communication with external teams, or processes to deal with scope-creep or shifting requirements/designs.
+Ask if there is a way to change this item from something that we can "influence" to something we can "control".
 8. Discuss the soup.
 Do you really have no influence over this challenge?
 Can we mitigate it or bring it into our circle of influence?
 For these items, it's wise to discuss how your team can respond to them more effectively, and how much of the burden of these challenges actually resides in the reaction to them.

 ### What should I get out of it?